SageQuotes.com

 We originally discovered the rear bent frame after taking the Acura MDX to my mechanic for a routine alignment since the car had new tires.
 The mechanic only recognized the rear bent sub-frame after trying to align the car.
 The damage was very slight; however, after they could not align the car they did notice that the rear sub-arm was slightly closer to the frame on one side.
 Generally, this type of damage would have been difficult for even a trained mechanic to notice.
 After realizing that the rear sub-frame was damaged, we then noticed two tiny spot welds underneath the car where the frame was reattached to the outer skin.

 Often a previously damaged car is prepped so well that damage is the last thing on your mind when looking at what appears to be a very clean car.
-Don�t be fooled though.
+Don't be fooled though.
 Be sure to carefully open and close all the doors.
 Listen for unexpected rattles as this could be a sign that something is not right.
-In my case, there was actually broken glass still in the door.
+In my case, there was still broken glass in the door.
 When I test drove the car, the Carflex owner sat in the seat with the door that was filled with broken glass.
 As a result, we never opened or closed that particular door.

-My situation worked out in the end; however, it definitely caused a lot of unecessary and unwanted stress.
+My situation worked out in the end; however, it definitely caused a lot of unnecessary and unwanted stress.
 It is my hope that the points outlined above will help you avoid a similar situation.
 Good luck.